MichailidisData/Car-price-project/README.md

 - **Random Forest Regressor**
 - **XGBoost Regressor**

-Hyperparameter tuning was also performed using RandomizedSearchCV to optimize the models for better performance.
+📌 Hyperparameter tuning was also performed using RandomizedSearchCV to optimize the models for better performance.

-## Data
+## 📁 Dataset

 The dataset used in this project is called `used_cars.csv`, which contains several features about used cars.
 These features include:
-- `make`: Car brand
-- `model`: Car model
-- `year`: Year of manufacture
-- `mileage`: Distance the car has traveled in kilometers
-- `price`: The target variable (price of the car)
+- Brand & Model: Identify the brand or company name along with the specific model of each vehicle.
+- Model Year: Discover the manufacturing year of the vehicles, crucial for assessing depreciation and technology advancements.
+- Mileage: Obtain the mileage of each vehicle, a key indicator of wear and tear and potential maintenance requirements.
+- Fuel Type: Learn about the type of fuel the vehicles run on, whether it's gasoline, diesel, electric, or hybrid.
+- Engine Type: Understand the engine specifications, shedding light on performance and efficiency.
+- Transmission: Determine the transmission type, whether automatic, manual, or another variant.
+- Exterior & Interior Colors: Explore the aesthetic aspects of the vehicles, including exterior and interior color options.
+- Accident History: Discover whether a vehicle has a prior history of accidents or damage, crucial for informed decision-making.
+- Clean Title: Evaluate the availability of a clean title, which can impact the vehicle's resale value and legal status.
+- Price: Access the listed prices for each vehicle, aiding in price comparison and budgeting.

 The dataset can be found in https://www.kaggle.com/datasets/taeefnajib/used-car-price-prediction-dataset/data and is used to train and test the models.

-## Data Cleaning
+## 🧹 Data Cleaning

 - Handling Missing Values
 - Checking for duplicates
 - Feature Engineering
+- Converting data types
+- Removing outliers

-## Machine Learning Models
+## 🤖 Machine Learning Models

 In this project, we tested several machine learning models to predict car prices.
 The models used are: